ydahal1/ydahal1/ReadMe.md

-what do you call a dog that can do magic tricks? a labracadabrador
+Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.

 [
-Wed Jun 17 01:10:33 UTC 2026
+Thu Jun 18 01:09:51 UTC 2026
  ]